EliasTechnik/EnglishPresentation/readme.md

 ## Code Snippet

 The `init()` procedure is called multiple times after the WebSocket connection with OBS is established.
 It gets the scene names, the current mode of OBS (normal or studio), the currently active (live) scene and, if the studio mode is used, the scene which is currently in the preview.
 To do so it sends multiple request to OBS and decodes the returning JSON data.

-To prevent `init()` to block the program while it waits for OBS to respond (that would make the UI non responsive for that timeframe) the procedure registers the next task (if OBS answers) into an task list.
+To prevent `init()` to block the program while it waits for OBS to respond (that would make the UI non responsive for that timeframe) the procedure registers the next task (if OBS answers with correct information) into an task list.

 The task list is like an internal to-do list.
-The procedure `check_tasklist()` starts the function associated with the first task in the list and sets it as currenttask.
+The procedure `check_tasklist()` starts the function associated with the first task in the list and sets it as `currenttask`.

 ```Delphi ttally_controler.init()
 procedure ttally_controler.init;  //Init of the controller